baditaflorin/github-stars/readme.md

 ## Java

+*   [kassner/whattocook](https://github.com/kassner/whattocook): Get a recipe to cook today, based on the ingredients you have at home.
 *   [Xunzhuo/Algorithm-Guide](https://github.com/Xunzhuo/Algorithm-Guide): Xunzhuo`s Tutorials of Algorithm and Data Structure  🚀🚀🚀
 *   [zaproxy/zaproxy](https://github.com/zaproxy/zaproxy): The ZAP by Checkmarx Core project
 *   [yago-naga/yago3](https://github.com/yago-naga/yago3): YAGO is a large semantic knowledge base, derived from Wikipedia, WordNet, WikiData, GeoNames, and other data sources